Love Your List Review: Ready to Master Email At Last?

 Treat LYL like a college course: dedicate time to it weekly, take notes, do the homework, and quiz yourself.

 This requires discipline, but if you are able to commit and stick to it, you’ll absolutely see your audience grow, watch your opens/clicks improve, and hopefully even see sales.
+My list for V&V is hands down my most powerful sales channel for my blog.

 How to Buy Love Your List